Jean-Marie Le Pen: Early life

 Jean Louis Marie Le Pen was the only son of Jean Le Pen (1901–1942).
 Jean Le Pen was born in Brittany, like his ancestors, and had started work at the age of 13 on a transatlantic vessel.
 He was the president of the Association des Anciens Combattants, a fisherman, and a municipal councillor of La Trinité-sur-Mer, a small seaside village in Brittany.
 Jean-Marie Le Pen's mother, Anne-Marie Hervé (1904–1965), was a seamstress and also of local ancestry.
-His mother was a speaker of the Breton language, and Le Pen would say in his old age that his only regret was not to learn the language.
+His mother was a speaker of the Breton language, and Le Pen would say in his old age that his only regret was not learning the language.

 Le Pen was born in La Trinité-sur-Mer on 20 June 1928.
 He was orphaned as an adolescent (Ward of the Nation, brought up by the state), when his father's boat La Persévérance was blown up by a mine in 1942.
 He was raised as a Roman Catholic and studied at the Jesuit Collège Saint-François-Xavier in Vannes, then at the Lycée Dupuy-de-Lôme in Lorient.

 In November 1944, aged 16, Le Pen was turned down (because of his age) by Colonel Henri de La Vaissière (then representative of the Communist Youth) when he attempted to join the French Forces of the Interior (FFI).
 He then entered the faculty of law in Paris, and started to sell the monarchist Action Françaises newspaper, Aspects de la France, in the street.
 He was repeatedly convicted of assault and battery (coups et blessures).

 Le Pen started his political career as the head of the student union in Toulouse.
 He became president of the Association Corporative des étudiants en droit, an association of law students whose main occupation was to engage in street brawls against the cocos (communists).
 He was excluded from this organisation in 1951.

 After his time in the military, Le Pen studied political science and law at Panthéon-Assas University.
 His graduate thesis, submitted in 1971 by him and Jean-Loup Vincent, was titled Le courant anarchiste en France depuis 1945 ("The anarchist movement in France since 1945").